sonde/kpi-uploader/README.md

 column for the specified KPIs.

 ## Improvements
-This is a crude implementation, possible enhancements could include:
+Possible enhancements could include:
-1. Built in support for querying and parsing of Prometheus metrics etc
-2. Support for only uplading oen KPI at a time
+1. Support for only uplading one KPI at a time
-3. Abort the update if the KPI title has conflicting content
+2. Abort the update if the KPI title has conflicting content